 From the numerator of (2), experience $e \in E$ is sampled more frequently when it is more similar to H. When thinking about death from Covid, due to similarity we are likely to recall Covid deaths in the news or among acquaintances.
 The denominator of (2) captures interference: all experiences $u \in E$ compete for retrieval, and may inhibit recall of e, especially experiences u that that are either similar to the cue or frequent.
-A person exposed to many deaths from hunger may retrieve those rather than deaths from Covid, even when thinking about CD.
-Interference is well-established in memory research (e.g., Jenkins and Dallenbach 1924; McGeoch 1932; Underwood 1957).
-It reflects the fact that we cannot fully control what we recall, which causes forgetting.
+A person exposed to many deaths from hunger may retrieve those rather than deaths from Covid, even when thinking about D|C. Interference is wellestablished in memory research (e.g., Jenkins and Dallenbach 1924; McGeoch 1932; Underwood 1957).6 It reflects the fact that we cannot fully control what we recall, which causes forgetting.
 Interference is central to understanding why even DS experiences may be underweighted.

-Bordalo et al. (2023) present a theory in which the likelihood of H is assessed based on the number of its instances that are recalled, as in Equation (2).
+In Bordalo et al. (2023), the likelihood of H is assessed based on the number of its instances that are recalled, as in Equation (2).
 We offer a more general theory in which even an experience not belonging to H, $e' \notin H$, can be used to simulate the event, boosting its estimated probability.
-Simulation is known to be central for thinking about the future (Dougherty et al. 1997; Brown et al. 2000, Hassabis et al. 2007a,b, Schacter et al. 2012).
-In our context, recalling a death from pneumonia may boost the DM's ability to imagine death from Covid, making her more pessimistic, even though the experience is not in CD.
-In cognitive science, the ease of simulation increases with the similarity between the retrieved memory and the target event (Kahneman and Tversky 1981, Woltz and Gardner 2015).
-We rely on this insight to formalize the simulation function.

-5 For example, recall from a target list of words suffers intrusions from other lists studied at the same time, particularly for words that are similar to the target list, resulting in lower likelihood of retrieval (Shiffrin 1970; Lohnas et al. 2015).
+6 For example, recall from a target list of words suffers intrusions from other lists studied at the same time, particularly for words that are similar to the target list, resulting in lower likelihood of retrieval (Shiffrin 1970; Lohnas et al. 2015).